Have you ever thought about the lifespan of a snake?

 You might come across a snake who had rolled over when it died, but it is just as likely you will find a snake who hasn’t rolled over when it dies.

-Until more research has been done, a blanket statement saying whether snakes do roll over when they die cannot be made.
+Until more research has been done, a blanket statement saying snakes roll over when they die cannot be made.